4 Mobile Workforce Management Trends You Don't Want to Miss

 - Develop personal connections

-- Take micro-breaks every hour or couple of hours
+- Take breaks for a short time, or micro-breaks, every hour or couple of hours

 - Provide feedback on every level